Your CLAUDE.md file is the difference between Claude Code being a glorified autocomplete and a senior engineer who truly understands your codebase.

 I’ve spent months refining my CLAUDE.md files across dozens of .NET projects - from simple APIs to enterprise multi-tenant systems.
 The patterns I’m sharing today come from real-world usage, official Anthropic documentation, and lessons learned from watching Claude either nail implementations or completely miss the mark.

 In my previous Claude Code tutorial, I introduced CLAUDE.md as a way to onboard Claude onto your project.
-Today, we go deep — covering memory hierarchy, the WHAT-WHY-HOW framework, import syntax, and most importantly, a production-ready template for .NET developers that you can copy into your projects today.
+Today, let’s go deep - covering the memory hierarchy, the new auto memory feature, the WHAT-WHY-HOW framework, import syntax, AGENTS.md interop, and most importantly, a production-ready template for .NET developers that you can copy into your projects today.
+Everything verified against the official docs as of June 2026.

 Let’s get into it.